Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Introduction

 Existing works on debiasing, either require a reference dataset ~\cite{choi2020fair,zhang2023iti} and/or allow retraining of the model~\cite{choi2020fair,xu2018fairgan,yu2020inclusive}.
 On the contrary, our work aims to mitigate biases in both unconditional and conditional DMs, enabling \textit{fair} generation without model retraining.
-We propose a setting where we provide a \textit{reference attribute distribution} ($\mathbf{p^a_{ref}}$) for sensitive attribute $a$ and query the DM to sample images following $\mathbf{p^a_{ref}}$.
-This framework allows for \textit{adapting} any existing DM to a pre-defined distribution. \Eg, a user can provide $\mathbf{p^a_{ref}}$ as a uniform histogram of sensitive attributes to generate \textit{balanced} attribute distribution.
+We propose a practical setting where we provide a \textit{reference attribute distribution} ($\mathbf{p^a_{ref}}$) for sensitive attribute $a$ and query the DM to sample images following $\mathbf{p^a_{ref}}$.
+This framework allows for \textit{adapting} any existing DM to a pre-defined distribution. \Eg, a user can provide $\mathbf{p^a_{ref}}$ as a uniform distribution for a given sensitive attribute to generate \textit{balanced} attribute distribution.
 We believe defining $\mathbf{p^a_{ref}}$ provides just enough information to condition the DM for \textit{fair} generation.
 This is an extremely practical setting for debiasing and is particularly important for large text-to-image DMs~\cite{ldm, imagen,dalle} where retraining or fine-tuning is computationally intensive.

 One plausible approach for \textit{fair} generation is to guide every generated sample with attribute classifiers following classifier guidance~\cite{clf_ddpm}.
 However, such a framework, though simple, is overly restrictive as it requires \textit{presetting} and enforcing attributes for each sample individually (which we call sample guidance).
 Such constraints during denoising result in inferior generation quality, as discussed in Sec.4.1.
 Instead, we propose to \textit{jointly} denoise a whole batch of samples and guide the process with $\mathbf{p^a_{ref}}$ (which we call distribution guidance).
 Specifically, we push the generated batch attribute distribution $\mathbf{{p^a_\theta}}$ and $\mathbf{p^a_{ref}}$ close to each other during the reverse process.
 Distribution guidance provides more flexibility to each sample during generation as it does not enforce a preset of attributes on a sample basis.
+Intuitively, distribution guidance prioritizes transforming easier samples close to the decision boundary.
 This results in \textit{fair} generation without sacrificing the generation quality.